 Nino has more than 20 years of experience as a graphic and web designer, and has developed numerous comprehensive identity systems for both public and private projects.
 He has produced a variety of communication materials for urban design and planning efforts, including master plan documents, illustrative renderings, technical graphics, design guidelines, public facilitation websites, interactive property maps and many types of printed collateral.

 He develops strategic visual communications that express brands and illuminate information.
 Through both print and digital media, he helps translate ideas into forms that increase understanding and inform decision making.
 With an approach centered on collaboration and strong project management, Nino brings a thorough understanding of the tools and processes required to successfully bring a project from concept to completion.

 PLA, LEED® Green Associate™, CDT

-Margaret enjoys working collaboratively and thinking creatively on a broad range of scales and geographies.
+As Legacy Design Director, Margaret enjoys working collaboratively and thinking creatively on a broad range of scales and geographies.
 She is passionate about projects that shape clients’ and communities’ everyday experience of the built environment.
 Her background in urban and environmental sociology combined with her professional experience has led to a socio-ecological focus in her design sensibilities, combining environmental priorities and empathy for the users of a site to create place.
-Margaret works in our Aspen studio, sits on the Bike, Pedestrian, and Trails Commission in her community of Carbondale, CO.
+Margaret works out of our Aspen studio and supports all eight of our studios.
+She serves as a Board Member of the Cultural Landscape Foundation.
 She has spoken at the National ASLA conference in 2016 about women in Landscape Architecture and in 2019 about integrating security in site design.
 Margaret received her Master of Landscape Architecture degree from the University of Virginia.